 - International institutional events (multilingual)

-- Company meetings and conferences
+- Company conferences and meetings

-- Medical or legal assistance situations
+- In circumstances requiring medical or legal assistance

 - Commercial or marketing events

-- What is the objective of the event?
+- What's the objective behind the event?

 - Will communication be one-way or two-way?

-What is the best simultaneous translation service?
+What's the best simultaneous translation service?

-Frequently asked questions on simultaneous translation and simultaneous interpretation
+Frequent simultaneous translation and simultaneous interpreting questions

 What types of simultaneous interpretation are there and how are they performed?